nguyenchilong/angular2-webrtc/README.md

  │   ├──app/                                     * our app source code │       ├──features/                            * all angular components
- │             ├──components/                    * these components are used in views and have no route │                   ├──calendar/                * Florian/Marvin │                   │
+ │             ├──components/                    * these components are used in views and have no route │                   ├──calendar/                * Florian, Marvin │                   │
  │                   ├──chat/                    * Florian
  │                   │
- │                   ├──login/                   * Valentin/Alina/Florian
+ │                   ├──login/                   * Valentin, Alina, Florian
  │                   │
- │                   ├──meetings/                * Florian/Daniel
+ │                   ├──meetings/                * Florian, Daniel
  │                   │
  │                   ├──nav/                     * Florian
  │                   │
- │                   ├──passwordchange/          * Marvin/Florian
+ │                   ├──passwordchange/          * Marvin, Daniel, Florian
  │                   │
  │                   ├──video/                   * Florian
  │                   │